How can we make healthy meals happy ones? Win your kids to healthy foods through their heads as well as their hearts.

 We buy junk food or fast food or foods that we know we could do better ourselves in part because we have fond memories or associations with them.
 My childhood memories are linked to food: carnitas soft tacos at Olvera Street; Dodger Dogs, peanuts, and a chocolate malt at Dodger Stadium; a Butter Pecan Ice Cream cone from Thrifty’s.
 I would eat each one of those items in a heart beat because they evoke a happy time in my life, though they might clog my arteries.

 (Yes, I know.
 I have parenting/food issues to work through.)

 That’s kinda what I’m saying actually.
-This is something to work through together with my kids.
-If we’re to equip them to eat better diets, we need to appeal to their hearts as well as their heads.
+This is something to work through together with our kids.
+If we’re to equip them to eat better diets and enjoy healthy meals, we need to appeal to their hearts as well as their heads.